 Sharmain Matlock-Turner is the President and CEO of the Urban Affairs Coalition.
-She began her tenure at the Coalition in March of 1999, with a special distinction as the first woman to lead in the organization’s 44-year history.
+She began her tenure at the Coalition in March of 1999, with a special distinction as the first woman to lead in the organization’s 45-year history.
 The Urban Affairs Coalition, formerly GPUAC, unites government, business, neighborhoods, and individual initiative to improve the quality of life in the region.
-In partnership with a diverse Board of Directors, made up of business, nonprofit and community leaders, Ms. Matlock-Turner and her team of managers and more than 350 employees forge partnerships and build consensus to help families reduce poverty and reach the middle class.
+In partnership with a diverse Board of Directors, made up of business, nonprofit and community leaders, Ms. Matlock-Turner and her team of managers and more than 400 employees forge partnerships and build consensus to help families reduce poverty and reach the middle class.
 The organization’s efforts are focused in four areas: improving life changes for youth and young adults; building wealth in low income communities; strengthening the grassroots nonprofit sector; and forging strategic partnerships across sectors and communities.

-In 2010, Ms. Matlock-Turner was appointed by Mayor Michael Nutter to serve as Co-Chair of the Advisory Committee for the Office of Economic Opportunity, a new initiative to improve contracting and employment opportunities for women, the disabled and people of color in Philadelphia.
+In 2010, Ms. Matlock-Turner was appointed by Mayor Michael Nutter to serve as Chair of the Advisory Committee for the Office of Economic Opportunity, a new initiative to improve contracting and employment opportunities for women, the disabled and people of color in Philadelphia.

 Ms. Matlock-Turner has received numerous awards recognizing her hard work and commitment to families and communities.
-Over the past few years, she has been the recipient of the Take the Lead Award from Girl Scouts of Eastern Pennsylvania and she has received the Citizen Volunteer of the Year Award from the United Way of Southern Pennsylvania, she was the first woman to receive the LaSalle University Leadership Award, the Imprint Award from the People’s Emergency Center, the Civic Investment Award from Community College of Philadelphia, the American Red Cross Clara Barton Award the Honorary Myrna Field Award from CASA Philadelphia, and the Women in the NAACP, 100 Influential Black Women In Philadelphia Award.
+Over the past few years, she has been the recipient of the Take the Lead Award from Girl Scouts of Eastern Pennsylvania and she has received the Citizen Volunteer of the Year Award from the United Way of Southern Pennsylvania, she was the first woman to receive the LaSalle University Leadership Award, the Imprint Award from the People’s Emergency Center, the Civic Investment Award from Community College of Philadelphia, the American Red Cross Clara Barton Award the Honorary Myrna Field Award from CASA Philadelphia, and the Women in the NAACP, 100 Influential Black Women In Philadelphia Award and many others.

 She has been honored by the Women’s Christian Alliance, the American Women’s Heritage Society, Pennsylvania Senate, Pennsylvania House of Representatives, City of Philadelphia, OARC, Black United Fund, WOMENS WAY, Philadelphia Business Journal, Philadelphia Tribune, the March of Dimes, CLARIFI and the Federal Reserve Bank.
 She received the first Helena T. Devereux Leadership Award, presented by The Devereux Foundation.

-Prior to being named President and CEO of the Urban Affairs Coalition, Ms. Matlock-Turner was associate vice president, legislative and community affairs for Mercy Health System.
+Prior to being named President and CEO of the Urban Affairs Coalition, Ms. Matlock-Turner was associate vice president, legislative and community affairs for Mercy Health System and AmeriHealth Caritas.
 Before that, Ms. Matlock-Turner was chief of staff to the late Pennsylvania State Senator Roxanne H. Jones.